djmgit/Migrator/README.md

  - You can provide multiple topics for reassignment : ``` migrator -z 127.0.0.1 -t topic-1,topic-2,topic-3,topic-n -b 1,2,3,4```
  - You can provide the topics as a file : ``` migrator -z 127.0.0.1 -k <topics_file> -b 1,2,3,4``` Each line in the topics file shoud be a separate topic.
- - You can generate a plan for all the topics in the cluster using the **-a** option
+ - You can generate a plan for all the topics in the cluster using the **-a** option : ``` migrator -z 127.0.0.1 -a -b 1,2,3,4```
+ - Optinally you can apply filters.
+For example you can only reassign those topics which start with the pattern "topic".
+You can use regex to do this. ``` migrator -z 127.0.0.1 -a -b 1,2,3,4 -f "^topic"```